4 NHL Games

 October 23, 1987 New Jersey Devils vs New York Islanders.
 5-3 win.

 The New Jersey Devils started the 1987/88 NHL season with goalies Bob Sauve and Alain Chevrier in net.
 Sauve injured his shoulder in a game on October 10th and was forced to sit out for the rest of the month.
 The Devils recalled Craig Billington from the AHL for one game before returning him to the Utica Devils in return for Dan Delianedis.
-The Devils wanted top prospect Billington starting games in the AHL while Delianedis backup up Chevrier at the NHL level.
-"I feel good for him; he's deserved it," said Comets head coach Tom McVie.
+The Devils wanted top prospect Billington starting games in the AHL while Delianedis backed up Chevrier at the NHL level.
+"I feel good for him; he's deserved it," said Comets head coach Tom McVie about Delianedis.
 "He's done a tremendous job and he seems to be keeping both feet on the ground.
 He isn't playing just any team, he's facing the Montreal Canadiens, a team with perhaps the most tradition in hockey."
 Delianedis was overjoyed with the opportunity, "I can't be any more ready," he said.
 Delianedis not only dressed against the Canadiens, he remained with the Devils over four games.
-Craig Billington was eventually recalled to his place on the NHL roster and Delianedis was sent back down to the AHL.
+Craig Billington was eventually recalled to take his place on the NHL roster and Delianedis was sent back down to the AHL.

 USA has only won the Spengler Cup once, and Dan Delianedis lead them to the title.
 He was lent to the tournament by the Utica Devils in 1988 and backstopped the USA Selects all the way to the title.
 He was named tournament MVP for his performance.